RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 but in code there seems to be no good way to differentiate these methods.

-After spending hours on this problem and a lot of back and forth with CoPilot which yielded only failure I gave and decided to go the Reflection route.
+After spending hours on this problem and a lot of back and forth with CoPilot, which yielded only failure, I gave up and decided to go the Reflection route.
 Reflection allows me to start with the specific assembly and then pull out the specific type and call each method.

 In the end that worked but it's some really shitty code: